opendataphilly/opendataphilly-jkan/_datasets/complaints-against-police.md

 category:
 - Health / Human Services
 - Public Safety
-created: '2017-11-01T14:14:34.042338'
 license: City of Philadelphia License
 maintainer: ''
 maintainer_email: ''
 maintainer_link: null
 maintainer_phone: null
-notes: "As part of the Philadelphia Police Department's (PPD) accountability processes,\
-  \ PPD publishes three datasets: The Complaints Against Police (CAP) dataset documents\
-  \ the civilian complaints alleging police misconduct; the CAP Findings dataset provides\
-  \ demographic details of the police officer involved, the allegations, and the status\
-  \ of the PPD's Internal Affairs Division's investigation of and findings (if available)\
-  \ about the allegation; and the Complainant Demographics dataset shows the race,\
-  \ sex, and age of each person who filed a complaint against a police officer by\
-  \ complaint number. \r\n\r\nSee metadata links below for dataset and field descriptions.\r\
-  \n\r\nIncludes data from the past five years.
-Updated monthly. "
+notes: "As part of the Philadelphia Police Department's (PPD) accountability processes, PPD publishes four datasets: The Complaints Against Police (CAP) dataset documents the civilian complaints alleging police misconduct; the CAP Findings dataset provides demographic details of the police officer involved, the allegations, and the status of the PPD's Internal Affairs Division's investigation of and findings (if available) about the allegation; the Complainant Demographics dataset shows the race, sex, and age of each person who filed a complaint against a police officer by complaint number, and CAP History dataset details the timeline by which PPD released the complaint, concluded the investigation, and determined any resulting discipline.
+See metadata links below for dataset and field descriptions.
+Includes data from the past five years.
+Updated monthly."
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: